abdulali01/MouseMovement/README.md

 # MouseMovement
-## It will track your mouse movement across your screen.
+## It will track your mouse movement across your screen -it will be tracked using two eyes.
 You can have some fun when you want to express eye movement based on your mood.

 1. Index.html - Very simple index information using HTML
 2. eyes.js - extended javascript.
 1. ball created 2. mousemove based on the events.
 It is based on the width and height of the eye shape.